vega/vega-datasets/README.md

 ## Acknowledgments

-Vega Datasets is maintained by the UW Interactive Data Lab along with a community of contributors.
 Appreciation is extended to the numerous organizations and individuals who have generously shared their data for use in this collection.